Ashen-MG/web-app-for-3d-processing/backend/README.md

 ### Tips
 - Letsencrypt certificates are easy to generate in nginx configuration with a certbot --nginx util.
-- Supervisor might be used to control automatically gunicorn and flask backend.
+- Supervisor or similar tools are useful to automatically control gunicorn.